Update of the article published on November 26, 2013

-All of them have origin and destination in the clients.
+All of them have as their origin and destination the client.

-Actually, by creating a new company we try to put into practice a good idea, transformed into a business, service or product model, so that it generates benefits in the economic and / or social field and that it lasts over time.
+Actually, by creating a new company we put into practice a good idea, transformed into a product, service or business model, so that it generates benefits in the economic and/or social field and that it lasts over time.

-In our environment it is difficult to differentiate and to innovate has associated risks, sometimes difficult financing, and to carry out the complex process will precise agility, knowledge and methodology.
-In our environment there are usually significant barriers, both to innovation and to new projects.
+In our environment, it is difficult to differentiate, innovating has associated risks and sometimes difficult financing.
+To carry out this complex process with the precise agility of knowledge and methodology, it is necessary to overcome barriers that exist in our environment, both to innovation and to new projects.

-We are not talking about a self-employment, nor about a speculative investment, but about a new company with the will to grow and endure over time.
+We are not talking about self-employment, nor about a speculative investment, but about a new company with the desire to grow and endure over time.

-All of them will also be useful to define a new business model or to reorient or consolidate an existing company.
+The knowledge gained will also be useful to define a new business model or to reorient or consolidate an existing small business.